QualiSystemsLab/Ansible-Shell/README.md

 - "Script Parameters" - String - to pass different params to different hosts
 - "Inventory Groups" - String - target different inventory group logic for different hosts

-## Optional
+## Optional Implementations
 - Add "Supports Ansible" Execution Server Selector.
 This is the same selector that 1G service uses to define your pools of servers that will run script.
   - can be combinded with standard selector to further define your selectors per service
-- Create web link to script server by adding the following to UniversalSettings.xml on Quali Server:
+- Create web link to script server by adding the following to UniversalSettings.xml on Quali Server and populating `Address` attribute on service:
-  - `<key name="Web Link" pattern="http://{Address}" `
+  - `<key name="Web Link" pattern="http://{Address}" icon-key="Web"/>`

 ## Changelog
 - 25/12/2020 - Added Gitlab Support & Parameter Over-rides